 Shaggy mane mushrooms are native mainly in Temperate regions; specifically Northern Europe, the UK, North America, Australia, New Zealand and Northern Asian regions.
 Despite being saprotrophic (feeding on decayed or dead organic materials), they are typically found in grassy areas, fields, and meadows and rarely (if ever) near or on old trees.
 You can also find them across suburban roads or roads and pathways where the ground has been lightly disturbed.
-They typically grow in clusters of 3-5 mushrooms on average and are not usually solitary.
+They usually grow in clusters of 3 to 5 mushrooms on average and do not tend to be solitary.

 How To Identify Them